abinit/abinit/doc/mkdocs-tutorials/paw2.md

 You will learn how to generate the atomic data and what the main variables are to govern their softness and transferability.
 It is supposed you already know how to use ABINIT in the PAW case

 This lesson should take about 1h30.

 ## 1 The PAW atomic dataset - introduction

-The PAW method is based on the definition of atomic spheres (augmentation regions) of radius rPAW around the atoms of the system in which a base of atomic partial waves φi, of "pseudized" partial waves~φi, and of projectors~pi (dual to~φi) have to be defined.
-This set of partial-waves and projectors functions plus some additional atomic data are stored in a so-called _PAW dataset_.
+The PAW method is based on the definition of atomic spheres (augmentation regions) of radius $r_{PAW}$ around the atoms of the system in which a base of atomic partial waves φi, of "pseudized" partial waves~φi, and of projectors~pi (dual to~φi) have to be defined.
+This set of partial-waves and projectors functions plus some additional atomic data are stored in a so-called *PAW dataset*.
 A PAW dataset has to be generated for each atomic species in order to reproduce atomic behavior as accurate as possible while requiring minimal CPU and memory resources in executing ABINIT for the crystal simulations.
 These two constraints are conflicting.

 The PAW dataset generation is the purpose of this tutorial.
 It is done according the following procedure (all parameters that define a PAW dataset are in bold):